techBeck03/guacamole-api-client/README.md

 The intent of this sdk is to be used by a Terraform provider that is still a work in progress.
 Once completed I will link the community provider here.

 Be sure to checkout the release that matches the version of Guacamole you are running.
-The developement of this sdk started with the Guacamole 1.2.0 so no prior releases are currently supported.
+The developement of this sdk started with the Guacamole 1.2.0 release so no prior releases are currently supported.

 # Usage